 Essential Facts About Spain

-How Big is Spain?
-Spain measures 505,992 square kilometers, making it the 51st biggest country in the world and the third biggest in Europe (after France and the Ukraine).
+How Big Is Spain?
+Spain measures 505,992 square kilometers, making it the 51st biggest country in the world and the third biggest in Europe (after France and Ukraine).
 It is slightly smaller than Thailand and a little bigger than Sweden.
 Spain has a larger area than California but less than Texas.
 You could fit Spain into the United States 18 times!

 Country Code: +34

 Religion: The majority of Spaniards are Catholic, though Spain is a secular state.
 For over 300 years, most of Spain was Muslim.
 Parts of Spain were under Muslim rule until 1492 when the last Moorish king fell (in Granada).

 Biggest Cities (by population):